“I want to live in a society where people are intoxicated with the joy of making things.”

 The Yurt Foundation is a nonprofit educational organization established to gather folk knowledge from the cultures of the world and place it in a contemporary framework, thereby creating a reservoir of ideas for designing ways of living that are simpler, more beautiful and more just.
 The Yurt, as modified by Bill Coperthwaite, is a symbol of this cultural blending, combining the folk wisdom and design of ancient Mongolia with the modern materials of milled lumber, glass, and steel aircraft cable.

 The Yurt Foundation homestead in Maine has been an experiment in cultural blending and simple living.
-Since the release of A Handmade Life in 2004, Bill has continued work on a series of children’s books about a young fellow named Willie growing up at the homestead.
-Books on hand tools are also in the works.
+Since the release of A Handmade Life in 2004, Bill continued work on a series of children’s books about a young fellow named Willie growing up at the homestead.

 Additionally, the Archives Project was started in 2008 with the goal of making information from the Yurt Foundation archives accessible to a world-wide audience through an online website.

-Bill Coperthwaite teaches workshops on design and “the handmade life” in which participants use hand tools to craft a chair or knife, or carve a bowl.
+Bill Coperthwaite would teach workshops on design and “the handmade life” in which participants use hand tools to craft a chair or knife, or carve a bowl.
 The class learns not only specific skills but also concepts of democratic design that can be applied to all of life.
-A goal in all of Bill’s workshops is to instill confidence and encourage engagement in cultural change and the ongoing development of design “by the people” in a community context.
+A goal in all of Bill’s workshops was to instill confidence and encourage engagement in cultural change and the ongoing development of design “by the people” in a community context.

 Yurt building workshops provide training in the basic skills required to build a tapered wall wooden yurt.
 With a crew of 8-20 people, the workshops offer an opportunity for the group to learn about tools, develop building skills, and create their own simple structure in five to ten days.
 Bill Coperthwaite has led over 300 yurt-building workshops with families, schools and non-profit organizations.